farrelleoin93/milestone-3-seed-shelf/README.md

 ---

 ### Fonts
+- I used [Roboto](https://fonts.google.com/specimen/Roboto) for the body of the text and after some deliberation I decided to use [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) for all the headings and navbar items.

 ### Colours
+- As this is a website about growing seeds I decided to use green and white as the colours.
+- I used Matereialize's light-green class for the navbar and footer.
+- For most of the buttons I used Materialize's green darken-3 classes as I felt it paired well with the green of the navbar and footer.
+- For the "Cancel" and "Reset" buttons I used Materializes red class as it is a common colour for those types of buttons and it will help the user understand what they are for.
+- The colour of the words in the navbar, footer and buttons are white.
+- The background of the website is also white.

 ### Icons
 - The icons that I used in this project were provided by [Font Awesome](https://fontawesome.com/).
 I decided to use icons as they offer a pleasant visual aide to the site, also users tend to know that icons usually work as buttons.